Syan-Lin/CV/_pages/about.md

 I am currently in my second year as a Master's student in Computer Science and Technology, with research interests in **machine learning, data mining, and distributed systems**.
 I am looking forward to obtaining **internship** opportunities or pursuing a **doctoral degree** in related research fields.

+I have a strong passion for programming and a great interest and drive in research.
+If you are interested, please feel free to send me an email.

 Education
 ------
 - M.S in Computer Science and Technology, 2022-Present, **Ocean University of China**